This is not going to end like you think.

-- I did love the character of Rose Tico (Kelly Marie Tran) and Admiral Holdo (Laura Dern).
+- I did love the character of Rose Tico (Kelly Marie Tran).
 Benicio del Toro’s character is almost a cameo.
 Plus, I would’ve loved them to actually pick on the Expanded Universe lingo.
 A codebreaker might be an easy to figure out term for a hacker, but the proper term is a splicer.
 Sorry, I know why codebreaker was just easier – plus this whole side plot never matures.
+Never.

 - There’s a sense of where do we go from here at the end, as we get this short scene with a kid that seems to almost be a sendoff for the entire series (or one of the zillion SW ads out there).
 It has been quite a long, long movie but somehow I didn’t feel the 152 minutes of runtime.
-Hardly perfect but very, very watchable, this one is one I would recommend catching in the theatre with a crowd of both new and old fans.
+Hardly perfect but watchable.

 That will do for now.